laamaa/m8c/README.md

 Application settings and keyboard/game controller bindings can be configured via `config.ini`.

+The keyboard configuration uses SDL2 Scancodes, a reference list can be found at https://wiki.libsdl.org/SDL2/SDLScancodeLookup

-If not found, the file will be created in one of these locations:
+If the file does not exist, it will be created in one of these locations:
 * Windows: `C:\Users\<username>\AppData\Roaming\m8c\config.ini`
 * Linux: `/home/<username>/.local/share/m8c/config.ini`
 * MacOS: `/Users/<username>/Library/Application Support/m8c/config.ini`

-See the `config.ini.sample` file to see the available options.

 Enjoy making some nice music!